Terms and conditions

 It drops, hits the ground hard, making pretty nice size crater in the concrete and spilled transmission fluid everywhere.

-If cleaning up transmission fluid and patching whatever the transmission broke was not included in the original contract, and there are no change orders for it, it will not get cleaned and fixed for free.
+If cleaning up transmission fluid and patching whatever the transmission broke was not included in the original contract for your garage, and there are no change orders for this incident, well?
+Your garage will not get cleaned and fixed for free.
 Even though it needs to be cleaned and fixed before any material hits the floor.

 We will come back to the table and find an amicable solution for the issue at hand.

-· All concrete resurfacing and decorative concrete projects carry a non-transferable 2-year limited warranty for delamination unless otherwise specified.
+· All concrete resurfacing and decorative concrete projects carry a non-transferable 2-year limited warranty for delamination unless otherwise specified in writing.
 If client does not abide by contractor’s instructions, limited warranty is voided.
 Exclusions listed bottom of web page.

-· All resin projects carry a non-transferable 3-year limited warranty for delamination unless otherwise specified.
+· All resin projects carry a non-transferable 3-year limited warranty for delamination unless otherwise specified in writing.
 If client does not abide by contractor’s instructions, limited warranty is voided.
 Exclusions listed bottom of web page.

 · To all projects: Warranty covers repairs to the affected area only.
-We do our best to match it best as possible, however, areas repaired under warranty may vary in color and texture from areas installed which are not repaired.
+We do our best to match it best as possible, however, areas repaired under warranty may vary in color, texture, and possibly shininess if you will, from areas installed which are not repaired.

-25. Cleaning – The surface may be cleaned with any non-solvent dish or laundry soap, such as Dove, Dawn or Tide.
+26. Cleaning – The surface may be cleaned with any non-solvent dish or laundry soap, such as Dove, Dawn or Tide.
 Gum may be removed by spraying WD-40 on the gum and allowing to soap for 5-10 minutes.
-For biological stains such as leaves, worms, etc. we recommend trying vinegar first.
-For tougher stains, try Tri-Sodium Phosphate (TSP) or CLR (can be purchased at a grocery store) manufactured by Jamie Industries Inc. The use of any solvent-based cleaners, especially Pine Sol or Spic and Span will void your limited warranty.
+The use of any solvent-based cleaners, especially Pine Sol or Spic and Span will void your limited warranty.

 Contractor is also not responsible for removing final tape.